iwantyoukobeni/waifu-ai/README.md

 https://github.com/v6y4/waifu-ai/assets/121084767/861dace4-ca08-4988-94c1-284ce85ba389

-# HUGE UPDATE THE DISCORD BOT v6ttsaaa has reached 100 servers !!! sadly no more will be able to use this bot due to the discord verification process but i am planning to get my ID soon and verify it so more people can use it !!! and another thing another bot is being made already !!! the !anichan command will be completely free with this new bot called anichan (temporarily not avalible but will be avalible shortly)
+# HUGE UPDATE THE DISCORD BOT v6ttsaaa has reached 100 servers !!! sadly no more will be able to use this bot due to the discord verification process but i am planning to get my ID soon and verify it so more people can use it !!! and another thing another bot is being made already !!! the !anichan command will be completely free with this new bot called anichan (temporarily not avalible but will be avalible shortly) BOT WILL BE VERIFIED VERY VERY SOON DONT WRRY EVERYONE WHO CANT ADD IT !!!
 ![image](https://github.com/v6y4/waifu-ai/assets/121084767/050166c5-df28-4df4-ab54-59b02e79322a)

 it will be able to do the exact same thing !anichan does in the v6ttsaaa bot but free it will be the only command on the anichan bot tho !